-We’re talking maybe an extra $500, which is pulled out before taxes are calculated.
-It’s more than we’d like to ‘lose’ but in the grand scheme of things, it’s not a huge amount of money for some peace of mind.
+We’re talking maybe an extra $500 over the course of the year(so $42/month), which is pulled out before taxes are calculated.
+It’s more than we’d like to “lose” but in the grand scheme of things, it’s not a huge amount of money for some peace of mind.

 If anything major happens, though, he’ll hit the deductible sooner(reducing our financial responsibility), hit the maximum expense sooner(reducing our bills further), and have more options available if necessary(it’ll cost more to go out of network, but an excellent surgeon or rare disease specialist would be worth it, and 40% is MUCH cheaper than 100%).

 We agreed that given his personal health history, it was a worthwhile investment.